 CDC Update Requiring Negative COVID-19 Test

-The Centers for Disease Control and Prevention (CDC) issued an Order, effective January 26, 2021, requiring all international air passengers destined for the United States to be tested no more than 3 days before their U.S.-bound flight departs, and present the negative viral test result.
-As an alternative to a negative COVID-19 test result, international travelers may present documentation of recovery from COVID-19, including a positive viral test result and letter from a healthcare provider or public health official clearing them for travel.
+The Centers for Disease Control and Prevention (CDC) issued an Order, effective January 26, 2021, requiring all international air passengers destined for the United States to be tested no more than three days before their U.S.-bound flight departs and present the negative viral test result.
+As an alternative to a negative COVID-19 test result, international travelers may present documentation of recovery from COVID-19, including a positive viral test result and letter from a health care provider or public health official clearing them for travel.
 All passengers must present the negative test result or proof of recovery from COVID-19 before boarding the flight.
-This new Order supersedes the December 25, 2020 Order requiring negative pre-departure COVID-19 proof for all passengers arriving from the United Kingdom.
+This new Order supersedes the December 25, 2020 Order requiring negative COVID-19 proof pre-departure for all passengers arriving from the United Kingdom.

-The CDC Order applies to all air passengers traveling to the United States, 2 years of age or older, including U.S. citizens and legal permanent residents.
+The CDC Order applies to all air passengers traveling to the United States, two years of age or older, including U.S. Citizens and legal permanent residents.
 Further, the CDC guidelines and orders do not replace the Presidential proclamations.
-Finally, proof of vaccination does not exempt international travelers from any of the restrictions or requirements currently in place.
 Please see details on the current Presidential proclamation travel bans below.

-Between January and May 2020, President Trump issued a series of travel bans to curtail the spread of the Coronavirus (COVID-19) pandemic, which remain in place.
-In addition, in January 2021 President Biden issued an updated COVID-related travel ban to add South Africa.
-Exempting U.S. citizens and Lawful Permanent Residents, these travel bans suspend indefinitely the entry of foreign nationals who have been physically present in certain countries during the 14 days prior to entering the U.S. These bans will remain in place until they are terminated by President Biden.
-The suspension of entry for foreign nationals currently applies to physical presence in the following countries: China (excluding Hong Kong and Macau), Iran, Brazil, the United Kingdom, Ireland, South Africa, and the Schengen area of Europe comprising Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland.
+Between January and May 2020, President Trump issued a series of travel bans to curtail the spread of the coronavirus (COVID-19) pandemic, which remain in place.
+Exempting U.S. citizens and lawful permanent residents, President Trump suspended indefinitely the entry of foreign nationals (see prior Mintz Alert for a complete list of exempt individuals) who have been physically present in certain countries during the 14 days prior to entering the U.S. This ban will remain in place until it is terminated by President Biden.
+The suspension of entry for foreign nationals currently applies to physical presence in the following countries: China (excluding Hong Kong and Macau), Iran, Brazil, the United Kingdom, Ireland, and the Schengen area of Europe comprising Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland.

 - Spouses of U.S. citizens and lawful permanent residents;